 Gerard A.M.
-Kempen (1943) is Research Fellow at the Max Planck Institute for Psycholinguistics in Nijmegen since 1999, and Professor of Cognitive Psychology at Leiden University since 1992 (emeritus since 2008).
+Kempen (1943) is Senior Research Fellow at the Max Planck Institute for Psycholinguistics in Nijmegen since 1999, and Professor of Cognitive Psychology at Leiden University since 1992 (emeritus since 2008).
 From 1976 to 1992 he was Professor of Psycholinguistics at Radboud University in Nijmegen, where he had received his PhD in 1970.

 His psycholinguistic work mainly concerns the grammatical aspects of human sentence processing during language production and comprehension: human grammatical coding.
 He is studying this topic through a combination of experimental-psychological, linguistic, and computational methods.

 His contributions include: